-(iv) TnR.
-The MTR-RP originates from TnR systems.
-These concepts constitute a more complex routing problem than the hub-and-robot concept due to the coupling of truck and robot movements.
-To date, three publications explicitly deal with TnR routing.
-In the seminal paper, Boysen et al. [2018] introduce the idea of robot depots to eliminate truck waiting time and aim to minimize the number of delayed deliveries.
+(v) Truck-and-Robot with robot depots.
+To date, three publications explicitly deal with TnR routing involving robot depots.
+In the seminal paper, Boysen et al. (2018) introduce the idea of robot depots to eliminate truck waiting time and aim to minimize the number of delayed deliveries.
 The system analyzed consists of 40 customers and several depots and drop-off points.
 They solve the problem with a multi-start local search (LS) procedure and show that a TnR system with one truck can replace several traditional delivery vehicles while maintaining service quality.
 The authors do not incorporate truck deliveries in their approach nor do they provide a quantification of financial and environmental benefits.
 Some simplifications are assumed (e.g., unlimited robot availability at every depot).
-Alfandari et al. [2019] build on this work by analyzing alternative delay measures and proposing a Branch-and-Benders-cut scheme for faster computation.
-Ostermeier et al. [2021] have extended the problem to account for limitations in robot availability at every depot and minimize total logistics costs, including both truck- and robotspecific costs.
+Alfandari, Ljubić, & de Melo da Silva (2021) build on this work by analyzing alternative delay measures and proposing a Branch-and-Benders-cut scheme for faster computation.
+Ostermeier et al. (2021) have extended the problem to account for limitations in robot availability at every depot and minimize total logistics costs, including both truck- and robot-specific costs.
 Again, the problem is restricted to robot delivery only, while direct truck deliveries are not considered.
 The authors propose a local search to deal with the increased complexity.
 In their experiments the concept reduces costs by up to 68% and truck mileage by up to 82% compared to classical truck delivery.